ShakNat/DupyliCate/README.md

   divergent expression threshold, and TXT file of perceived pseudogenes (genes that have low expression across the different RNASeq samples used for generating the counts table file) in that organism;

-  &nbsp;It is important to note that some gene duplicate groups can have statistics folder present, but might not have corresponding plots folder due to the possibility of all or most of them being perceived pseudogenes, disabling their correlation analysis and gene expression plotting
+  &nbsp;It is important to note that some gene duplicate groups can have statistics folder present, but might not have corresponding plots folder due to the possibility of all or most of them being perceived pseudogenes, disabling their correlation analysis and gene expression plotting; The stats.tsv file for each duplicate group lists the iterative gene pairs analyzed in a duplicate group, the Bonferroni corrected p-value for every pair, the Spearman correlation value and finally the strength of correlation or expression divergence.

 - **Specific_duplicates_analysis**: Folder similar to the Duplicates_analysis folder, except that contains the respective output folders, and files for specific gene duplicates

+- **Specific_ref_free_duplicates_analysis**: Folder similar to the Duplicates_analysis folder, except that contains the respective output folders, and files for specified genes if presen as duplicates in the sample organism

 ## Common error prone steps and some recommendations